Tamaki Drive: Okahu Bay Reserve

 The name Okahu Bay comes from the Māori Ōkahu, meaning "the dwelling place of Kahumatamomoe".
 It was the site of the home village of Ngāti Whātua, an important Māori iwi (tribe).
-The village was considered "a dreadful eyesore and potential disease centre" by the Auckland City Council, who relocated the inhabitants in 1952, prior to the Queen Elizabeth II's Royal Tour of 1952-53.
+The village was considered "a dreadful eyesore and potential disease centre" by the Auckland City Council, who forcibly evicted the inhabitants in 1952 under the Public Works Act, prior to the Queen Elizabeth II's Royal Tour of 1952-53.
+The marae and homes of evicted residents were burnt down and many residents were never able to return.
+Only the church and cemetery were left untouched.
+Ngāti Whatua elder Mihiata Taylor said that those who lived through the eviction "still carried that hurt with us."

 Today, the reserve at Ōkahu Bay is a popular location for Aucklanders to relax and enjoy the waterfront.
 It is possible to go out onto the water with kayaks, which are available for rent at the west-side of the bay.
 Kelly Tarlton's Sea Life Aquarium on the east-side of the bay is one of New Zealand's favourite attractions.
 The Royal Akarana Yacht Club is located in the west-corner of the bay.
 The bay has a boat ramp, a jetty, picnic facilities and toilets.